 Andrew Giessel wrote some analysis code in Python when he worked in the Datta lab.
 He has since moved on to another venture, but he open-sourced the code.
 There are import routines for data from ScanImage and Ephus, but the majority of the code is acquisition platform agnostic.
 It’s called d_code.

 George McNamara recently posted a comment on spectra, which referenced this online app which is handy.

 UNC-Chapel Hill’s Computer Integrated Systems for Microscopy and Manipulation team released a new version of their popular ImageSurfer software.
 All 64-bit, with versions for Linux, OSX, and Windows.

-Tag cloud3d printing analysis arduino behavior calcium imaging collaboration computing construction dissemination electronics electrophysiology equipment fluorescence funding gadgets imaging labview laser laser cutting machining manipulators materials MATLAB microscopy openness optics osx pcr processing python references two-photon video visual stimuli water jet cutting
+Tag cloud3d printing analysis arduino behavior calcium imaging collaboration computing construction course data acquisition dissemination electronics electrophysiology equipment fluorescence funding gadgets imaging jobs labview laser laser cutting machining manipulators materials MATLAB meeting microscopy openness optics osx pcr processing python references robotics two-photon video visual stimuli water jet cutting